Skip to content

-Rural Engagement Program sets sights on health care crisis in rural Texas
+Rural Engagement Program works to alleviate health care crisis in rural Texas

 Joint partnership is providing rural clinics and hospitals with much needed financial, operational and workforce support